 Power analysis

-Using the result of pilot data analysis, we performed a power analysis to plan the number of recording sets (corresponding to the number of studies in meta-analysis) to be necessary to infer the statistical significance of the observed largeness (and smallness) of the specified features across various languages.
+We performed a power analysis to plan the number of recording sets (corresponding to the number of studies in meta-analysis) necessary to infer the statistical significance of the specified analyses.
+Because our pilot data consisting of only 5 recording sets is too small to empirically derive reliable effect size estimates, our power analyses used an SESOI corresponding to d = .4 (see Anvari & Lakens, 2021; Brysbaert, 2019 for the use of SESOI for sample size planning).
+However, there is one nuisance parameter in the model (i.e. between-study variance) necessary to specify for the power analysis, and we set this value with the estimate from the pilot data as a workaround.

 Although we are planning to use the Benjamini-Hochberg step-up procedure (Benjamini & Hochberg, 1995) in our hypothesis testing, since the actual critical value depends on the p-value we will observe, it is challenging to specify sample size based on the false discovery rate especially when using nonparametric statistics, though some methods are available for parametric models (Jung, 2005; Pounds & Cheng, 2005).
 Therefore, we use the family-wise error rate for setting the alpha level for sample size planning as a proxy.
 Although it is known that when all null hypotheses are true, the false discovery rate becomes equal to the family-wise error rate (Benjamini & Hochberg, 1995), and the required sample size does not differ significantly between false discovery rate methods and stepwise family-wise error control methods in certain cases (Horn & Dunnett, 2004), our case may not necessarily match these conditions.
 Therefore our sample size estimate will be equal to or more than the size required for specified power assuming the alpha level determined by Bonferroni correction to set a stricter critical value.